-In this example ICUPA2 is not defined, so the CUPARA2 call is not included in the final source.
-Because ICUPA3 is defined (#define ICUPA3 1 in defines.incl), the call to CUPARA3 will be kept in the final source code.
+In this example only ICUPA3 is defined (#define ICUPA3 1 in defines.incl), so the call to CUPARA3 will be kept in the final source code.
+Other cumulus schemes are not selected, so the calls to these schemes won't be included in the source code to be compiled.